 What is the Home Mortgage Disclosure Act (HMDA)?

 The Home Mortgage Disclosure Act (HMDA) is a federal law passed in 1975 that requires mortgage lenders to collect and report loan-level data points about their portfolios and practices.

-HMDA allows regulators and the public to determine whether lenders are serving the housing needs of their communities in an equitable manner.
-The law also aims to identify lending patterns that could be discriminatory, and provides public officials with information on mortgage lending in their communities so they can make better policy and budgetary decisions.
+HMDA allows regulators and the public to determine whether lenders are serving the housing needs of their communities equitably.
+The law also aims to identify lending patterns that could be discriminatory and provides public officials with information on mortgage lending in their communities so they can make better policy and budgetary decisions.

-Today, HMDA is enforced by the Consumer Finance Protection Bureau (CFPB).
+Today, the Consumer Financial Protection Bureau (CFPB) enforces HMDA.

 What is included in HMDA reporting?

-Some data are excluded from public reporting to safeguard an applicant’s privacy, such as the applicant’s name, dates of the application and actions taken, property address and credit score.
+Some data are excluded from public reporting to safeguard an applicant’s privacy, such as the applicant’s name and credit score, the application date and actions taken.
 Additional fields, including exact loan amount, age, debt-to-income (DTI) ratio and property value, are modified into ranges for this same reason.

 Over the years, HMDA has experienced a few facelifts to better fulfill its goals, including changing who’s required to report the data, adding pricing information and requiring more data to be collected overall, says Wachtel.

-Today, mortgage lenders are required to complete more than 100 fields across several data points on either an annual or quarterly basis, based on the institution’s size, using a new reporting platform, according to Sicuranza.
+Today, mortgage lenders are required to complete more than 100 fields across several data points on either an annual or quarterly basis, based on the institution’s size and using a new reporting platform, according to Sicuranza.

 “The increase in the number of data fields, as well as improvements in public accessibility and the technological interface, allow for all members of the public to better understand and visualize lending patterns in their communities,” says Sicuranza.